 BC Provincial Court

-For information on the BC Provincial Court, or to determine when your trial, hearing or matter will be heard, see the Notice to the Profession and Public Covid-19: Commencing Recovery of Some Court Operations NP19.The provincial court is mainly dealing with previously scheduled matters and new urgent matters at this time, but check the aforementioned Notice for further details.
+For information on the BC Provincial Court, or to determine when your trial, hearing or matter will be heard, see the Notice to the Profession and Public Covid-19: Commencing Recovery of Some Court Operations NP19.
+For a summary of updates, see Provincial Court during COVID-19.

 In person hearings will be reserved for priority matters that cannot be dealt with remotely.
 However, the public is still strongly discouraged from attending court in person.
 Hearings and other proceedings will take place by video or audio conference unless otherwise directed.

 All trials scheduled in Provincial Court after July 3, 2020 will remain on the trial list and parties should attend court at 9am on the day their trial is scheduled.
 The Court will then decide which trials will proceed.
 Other non-trial appearances scheduled for after July 3, 2020, will proceed on the date scheduled, either in court or by phone.
 See the Court’s latest Notice to the Public for more details.

 Court of Appeal

 See the Court of Appeal website for up to date information on closures and modified procedures during the COVID-19 crisis.

 Beginning July 12, 2021, appeal hearings and chambers proceedings will take place in person in the courtroom, unless parties apply or elect to appear remotely.
 See the Notice Regarding Modified Court of Appeal Procedures and Access to Court Proceedings during the COVID-19 Pandemic.
 To learn more about the complete COVID-19 Appeal process, see the Notice Regarding Modified Court of Appeal Procedures due to COVID-19 and this Appeal Process flowchart.